What we do

 - We have developed work-related physical fitness tests for Canadian Forces Search and Rescue Technicians (SARTECH).

-- We have recently completed research to determine a performance standard and cut-score for the Canadian Forces Physical Fitness Maintenance Evaluation (see Rogers et al, 2014 and Boyd et al, 2014).
+- We have completed research to determine a performance standard and cut-score for the Canadian Forces Physical Fitness Maintenance Evaluation (see Rogers et al, 2014 and Boyd et al, 2014).

 Cardio-pulmonary limitations to exercise